skemper/www.jhu-oose.com/lectures/1/index.md

 # Class Diagrams

-- Come up with features for TODOOSE:
+- Come up with features for TODOOSE
+- Some of my ideas:
   - Users.
   - Different kinds of users, for example, project manager, software developer, and so forth.
   - Private and public lists.